ewertonurias/opensuse-tumbleweed/README.md

 # Will Microsoft TrueType Fonts will be offered?
 Yes.

-# hostname will be renamed to @opensuse-desktop
+# Hostname will be renamed to @opensuse-desktop
 You can change this later with the command: `sudo hostnamectl set-hostname new_name`

 # Packages related to games that will be installed